UEFA Futsal EURO round-up: Portugal, Ukraine, Kazakhstan, Finland advance

 Their breakthrough came in the 33rd minute, Iuro Vanha letting fly with a shot and Juhana Jyrkiäinen jumping to divert the ball in.
 Then with Slovenia going for broke, Juha-Matti Savolainen, given the nod in Finland's goal ahead of Antti Koivumäki, saved a shot and punted into an unguarded net.
 Fetić, as flying keeper, pulled one back but Finland held on to spark joyous celebrations with their fans.

-Tomislav Horvat, Slovenia coach: “It’s very tough right now.
-I congratulate Finland on their way and also my lads for the whole tournament.
+Tomislav Horvat, Slovenia coach: "It's very tough right now.
+I congratulate Finland on their progress and also my lads for the whole tournament.
 We will go through it together.
-New players will come through now, I’m not scared about that and we will be here next time for sure.”
+New players will come through now.
+I'm not scared about that and we will be here next time for sure."

 Mićo Martić, Finland coach: "This is something important for us.
 Maybe we didn't play a great game, but we played an important game.
 We applied what we wanted to do, like defending hard then hoping for a strange goal!
 It happened.
 We were pretty good against the power play, it was a perfect game for us.
 It was crazy, the fans really supported us, it was some kind of special feeling.
 It was a journey that Finland began [in 2013], it was well planned, we count for something in Europe now!"